top of page

 Overview:

-Another Danish firm and the first to introduce hearing aids with a ‘deep neural network’, which uses AI to mimics how the human brain hears.
+Another Danish firm and the first to introduce hearing aids with a ‘deep neural network’, which mimics how the human brain hears.
 From an audiologist’s perspective, the programming software is as exceptional as the sound quality.

 Phonak